Darryl Morsell: Salt Lake City Stars (2022)

 On October 23, 2022, Morsell joined the Salt Lake City Stars training camp roster.

 Raptors 905 (2022–2024)

 On December 15, 2022, Morsell was traded to Raptors 905.

 On September 29, 2023, Morsell signed with the Toronto Raptors, but was waived that day.
 On October 30, Morsell rejoined Raptors 905.

 Mets de Guaynabo (2024)

 On April 18, 2024, Morsell signed with the Mets de Guaynabo of the Baloncesto Superior Nacional.

-Ironi Kiryat Ata (2024–present)
+Ironi Kiryat Ata (2024)

 On August 31, 2024, Morsell signed with Ironi Kiryat Ata of the Ligat Winner Sal.

+Morsell played for Peja in the first half of 2025.
+He started the following season with Keflavík in Iceland but left the team in end of December after averaging 17.6 points in 11 games.
+However, he stayed in the Úrvalsdeild and signed with ÍA in January.